mdn/content/files/en-us/web/http/redirections/index.md

 ### Permanent redirections

 These redirections are meant to last forever.
-They imply that the original URL should no longer be used, and replaced with the new one.Search engine robots, RSS readers, and other crawlers will update the original URL for the resource.
+They imply that the original URL should no longer be used, and replaced with the new one.
+Search engine robots, RSS readers, and other crawlers will update the original URL for the resource.

 | Code  | Text                 | Method handling                                                                                                       | Typical use case                                             |
 | ----- | -------------------- | --------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------ |